bartoszbogacz/kartomat/README.md

 Make sure a tsconfig.json is present that does not include build outputs, then restart VSCode

+# Do as next item

+- Create a card when choosing the card item in context menu

 # Getting-acquainted Tasks

 - Show number of cards on a deck as a number below the control elements